 It is expected that you will sit for your oral comps sometime during your third year of study at KU.
 At the beginning of your third year you should meet with your research advisor to discuss when you will be ready to take the exam and what you are expected to do beforehand.
 The following is the general process for all divisions besides Analytical.

 For the Analytical Division you are expected to give a seminar talk on your research before you can schedule your exam.
 Please reach out to Amanda Morrow (email@example.com) to schedule your seminar talk.
-Contact Avery Meadows via email at email@example.com for exam scheduling and she will work to provide you with your committee members and a room reservation.
+Contact Avery Meadows via email at firstname.lastname@example.org for exam scheduling and he will work with your committee members to find a time that works for everyone.

 Graduate students are eligible for Yellow permits, which gives you access to any yellow lot, or a garage permit.
 If you are added to a wait-list, it typically takes 1 year of being on the waitlist before you are granted a garage permit.

 If you have any yellow pass you can also park in Park and Ride, if you work on both campuses and purchase a main campus pass, KU parking has agreed to add west campus parking to your permit.

 It is expected that you will defend your dissertation during your 5th year of study at KU.
 If you do not feel you are ready after discussing with your research advisor you will need to submit a petition to extend departmental support.
 Please reach out to the graduate program coordinator for more information on the petition process.